Kaist-ICLab/KSE624-Team1/README.md

 ### Software setup
 ### How to download trianed model
-you need to download COCO-trained models
-To detect the hand with various types of glass, we used pre-trained neural network pre-trained on the COCO dataset.
+Instead of building the machine learning model, we used pre-trained SSD MobileNet V2 model to recognize hand with glass.
+You need to download this model(ssd_mobilenet_v2_coco.engine).

+This model is trained using COCO-dataset: It is the dataset used for large-scaled object detection.
+It includes 90 kinds of different objects.
+Among them, we want to recognize two objects:

-COCO-dataset is specialized in large-scaled object detection.
-It includes: index 0- Person index 47- Cup
++ index 0- Person
++ index 47- Cup
-If a hand with glass is in front of camera, then this model can detect it as index 0 or 47.
++ If a hand with glass is in front of camera, then this model can detect it as index 0 or 47.

-You can download the pre-trained engine in here: https://drive.google.com/file/d/1eZsGracgHo5zSakGMHcW2ET19UtLfDKf/view?usp=sharing
+You can download the pre-trained engine in [here](https://drive.google.com/file/d/1eZsGracgHo5zSakGMHcW2ET19UtLfDKf/view?usp=sharing)

 The model is made from the ObjectDetector API(from TensorFlow).
 Once the model is built, NVIDIA TensorRT can optimize it: real-time execution is capable on Jetson Nano.

+**TensorRT is kind of SDK & Toolkit.**  It provides an inference optimizer and runtime engine, so without expertise, you can conduct high-performance inferencing.
 Using this model, we don't have to train and optimize the model.

 #### Installation
 1. Please install smbus and FaBoAxis_MPU9250